Postgraduate Course: Multinational Enterprises & Comparative Employment Relations (CMSE11286)

 5. be able to gather, analyse and use information in order to present a balanced argument;

-6. be able to plan, organise and prioritise work effectively;
+6. be plan, organise and prioritise work effectively;

 7. have improved their analytical, writing and presentation skills according to accepted disciplinary conventions.